-The bimodules found by BSP only consider the magnitudes of correlations {between the temperature and precipitation pixels}.
-Upon further analysis of these bimodules {we see} that the significantly correlated temperature and precipitation pixels are positively correlated in the Great Plains region.
+The bimodules found by BSP only consider the magnitudes of correlations between temperature and precipitation.
+Further analysis of these bimodules shows that the significant correlations between temperature and precipitation are positive in the Great Plains region.
 These results agree with findings on concurrent T-P correlations in the Great Plains \citep{zhao_khalil, berg2015,Wang22512}, which noted widespread correlations between summertime mean temperatures and precipitation at the same location over land in various parts of North America, notably the Great plains.
 Our findings show strong correlations between northwestern (coastal) temperatures and Great Plains precipitation and generally agree with findings in the literature.
 For example, \cite{livneh2016} considered the relationship between hot temperatures and droughts in the Great Plains, noting that hot temperatures in the summer are related to droughts in the following year on the overall global scale.
 The results of \cite{livneh2016} preface the results contained within the above bimodules, but the latter are additionally able to find regions where this effect is significant.

 Our findings demonstrate the utility of BSP in finding insights into remote correlations {between precipitation and temperature} in North America.
 Further research may build on these exploratory findings and create a model that can forecast precipitation in agriculturally productive regions around the world.